pypi/warehouse/docs/user/api/index.md

 <!--[[ preview('user-api-docs') ]]-->

-PyPI has several API endpoints, each of which is referenced in the table of contents for this hierarchy.
+PyPI has several API endpoints and public datasets, each of which is referenced in the table of contents for this hierarchy.

 ## API policies

-Please be aware of these PyPI API policies:
+Please be aware of these PyPI API policies.

 ### Caching

 All API requests are cached.
-Requests to the JSON, RSS or Legacy APIs are cached by our CDN provider.
+Requests to the JSON, RSS or Index APIs are cached by our CDN provider.
 You can determine if you've hit the cache based on the ``X-Cache`` and ``X-Cache-Hits`` headers in the response.

-Requests to the JSON, RSS and Legacy APIs also provide an ``ETag`` header.
+Requests to the JSON, RSS and Index APIs also provide an ``ETag`` header.
 If you're making a lot of repeated requests, ensure your API consumer will respect this header to determine whether to actually repeat a request or not.